AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     You can select a folder where you want to upload the file and a preview of the image is also shown.
 If you want to rename the file, you can do so in the file name text box.
 Select **Upload** to complete the file upload process.
 If you have dragged and dropped an image file on a topic, then the image file is added in the article, and it is also uploaded.

-    If your administrator has enabled the UUIDs option in *XMLEditorConfig*, then you will see the UUID of the uploaded image in the **Source** property.
+    If your administrator has enabled the UUIDs option in *XMLEditorConfig*, then you will view the UUID of the uploaded image in the **Source** property.

     ![](images/uuid-in-source-upload-image_cs.png){width="800" align="left"}